1 / 5

 Care Guide

-Plant in full sun in fertile, well-drained soil with a pH of 5.5–7.0.
+Grows in full sun in fertile well-drained soil at pH 5.5-7.0.
 Tolerates a range of soil types but declines in waterlogged or constantly wet conditions.
-Water regularly; Shasta daisies prefer consistent moisture but resent sitting in standing water.
-Deadhead spent flowers regularly to extend bloom.
+Water regularly; the species prefers consistent moisture but resents standing water.
+Deadhead spent flowers through the season to extend bloom.
 Apply a balanced fertilizer in early spring.
-Divide every 2–3 years in early spring or fall — clumps deteriorate at the center and decline if not divided.
-Discard the old woody center; replant vigorous outer divisions.Pruning
+Division every 2-3 years in early spring or fall is required; clumps deteriorate at the center and decline without division.
+Discard the old woody center when dividing and replant vigorous outer sections.Pruning

-Deadhead spent flower heads down to the next lateral bud or leaf to extend bloom season through summer.
-After the main bloom flush, cut stems back by one-half to stimulate a second flush in some cultivars.
+Deadhead spent flower heads down to the next lateral bud or leaf to extend the bloom window through summer.
+After the main bloom flush, cut stems back by half to stimulate a second flush in some cultivars.
 Cut all stems to ground level in late fall after frost.
-Divide in early spring every 2–3 years, discarding the old center and replanting vigorous outer sections at 18 inch (45 cm) spacing.Pruning Schedule
+Divide in early spring every 2-3 years, discarding the old center and replanting vigorous outer sections at 18 inch (45 cm) spacing.Pruning Schedule

 J